Universite-Gustave-Eiffel/I-Simpa/currentRelease/doc/documentation/Offline_documentation/html/_sources/tutorial_Elmia_hall.rst.txt

 has been the subject of measurements and a comparative study of several room acoustics software (Round Robin II).
 The user can refer to the following reference for more information: `A Comparison of Room Simulation Software - The 2nd Round Robin on Room Acoustical Computer Simulation, Bork Ingolf, Acta Acustica united with Acustica, Volume 86, Number 6, November/December 2000, pp. 943-956(14) <http://www.ingentaconnect.com/content/dav/aaua/2000/00000086/00000006/art00008?utm_source=TrendMD&utm_medium=cpc&utm_campaign=Acta_Acustica_united_with_Acustica_TrendMD_0>`_.

+The goal of this tutorial is to:

+-  manipulate face elements
+-  manipulate surface material
+-  manipulate punctual and plane receivers
+-  manipulate omnidirectional sound sources
+-  generate an approximate 3D model
+-  perform calculations with the SPPS codes
+-  display results

 Resources for this tutorial are located in the following folder:
 ::